sumit-cse-xyz/NIAT-Python-Practice/03_type_conversion/README.md

 * Integer to String
 * Integer to Float
 * Float to Integer
+* Character and String Operations
+* Finding First, Second and Third Character
 * Basic type conversion using `int()`, `float()`, and `str()`